arafatDU/blog-react/README.md

 # Blog-React
-A ReactJS blog application with Appwrite.
+A ReactJS Blog application with Appwrite.

 ## Running Locally